kurvevaishu-bit/Project-1/README.md

 Unlike MCQ-based systems, descriptive answer evaluation requires understanding text meaning, keyword importance, and answer completeness.
 By integrating OCR and NLP, the system can extract and analyze answers intelligently.
  # Objectives:
--Extract text from answer sheet images using OCR -Identify important keywords in student answers -Compare answers with predefined answer keys
+• Extract text from answer sheet images using OCR
+• Identify important keywords in student answers
+• Compare answers with predefined answer keys
--Assign marks based on correctness and relevance -Generate a detailed evaluation report
+• Assign marks based on correctness and relevance
+• Generate a detailed evaluation report